WXRIW/Lyricify-App/src/old/README.md

 This folder contains some old versions of Lyricify's source code.
-You can download them, compile them, or modify them under MIT License.
+You can download them, compile them, or modify them under **MIT License**.
 Copyright WXRIW 2020-now